 Jim Finster, MPA

-In 2019, Jim Finster joined Lohocla Research Corporation (Lohocla) in the role of chief operations officer.
-In his prior position, Jim pursued a practice in public administration at the University of Colorado for sixteen years.
-Currently, Jim provides leadership and administrative and technological expertise directed toward advancing the mission and goals of Lohocla.
+Jim Finster joined Lohocla Research Corp. in 2019 as COO/CFO.
+Previously, Jim had a practice in public administration at the Univ. of Colorado for 16 years.
+Currently, Jim provides administrative and technological expertise in pursuit of the mission and goals of Lohocla.
 He is proficient in the appropriate application of information technology to facilitate, monitor, and analyze performance and develops customized software as a “full-stack” builder and server manager.
-His IT skills range from the assembly, upgrading, and trouble-shooting of hardware through the creation and management of server and end-user software.
-He also has extensive experience with creating frameworks for collecting and managing data in many formats.
+He is also skilled at creating frameworks for collecting and managing data in many formats.
 In addition, Jim has a long track record of organizing effective, committed, and productive teams.
 He has broad experience with the management and development of personnel through building community and fostering loyalty as well as substantial experience with project management and business plan development and implementation.
-Jim received an A.B. from Hamilton College with concentrations in English literature and religion and a M.P.A. from the CU Denver School of Public Affairs.
+Jim received an A.B. from Hamilton College and a M.P.A. from the CU Denver School of Public Affairs.

 Research Advisory Board